-You may also need a lawyer to help you with any contracts or agreements you form in order to make sure they will hold up in court should you have an issue in the future.
+You may also need a lawyer to help you with any contracts or agreements you form to make sure they will hold up in court should you have an issue in the future.
 A lawyer will know what you should include and what to look for depending on your type of contract or agreement to make sure you are protected completely.

 Why Hire A Business Lawyer